DynamicsAndNeuralSystems/pyhctsa/README.md

 from pyhctsa.distributed import LocalDistributor from pyhctsa.calculator import FeatureCalculator

-# 1. Initialize the calculator
+# initialize the calculator
 calc = FeatureCalculator()

-# 2. Create a LocalDistributor and specify the number of workers
+# create a LocalDistributor and specify the number of workers
-# It is generally recommended to set n_workers to the number of physical CPU cores
+# it is generally recommended to set n_workers to the number of physical CPU cores
 dist = LocalDistributor(n_workers=4)

-# 3. Pass the distributor to the .extract() method
+# pass the distributor to the .extract() method
 res = calc.extract(data, distributor=dist)
 ```